For an overview of requirements and deadlines for non-thesis MS degrees, click here.

-OGS Forms: Degree Plan
+OGAPS Forms: Degree Plan

-Deadline: By the end of the first semester after the student has completed 9 credit hours (normally their second semester) and no later than 90 days prior to the final oral or thesis defense (see OGS Dates and Deadlines calendar for precise deadlines).
+Deadline: By the end of the first semester after the student has completed 9 credit hours (normally their second semester) and no later than 90 days prior to the final oral or thesis defense (see OGAPS Dates and Deadlines calendar for precise deadlines).